義剛 GIGO

 You describe what you’re building.
 GIGO researches the best practitioners in that field, builds you an expert team, and keeps your project sharp as it grows.

-claude install @croftspan/gigoThe problem everyone hits
+claude plugin marketplace add croftspan/gigo && claude plugin install gigoThe problem everyone hits

 You set up a Claude Code project.
 Add some rules.
 Things work great.
 Next session you add more.
 Fix a gotcha.
 Add a convention.